 A note for special diets

 This Grilled Skirt Steak is grain-free, gluten-free, refined sugar-free, dairy-free, low-carb, and friendly for Paleo, Keto, Whole30, and Low-FODMAP diets.

 The marinade calls for Worcestershire sauce, many of which are gluten-free but not Paleo.
-If you follow a strict Paleo diet the tbsp of Worcestershire sauce may be swapped for a tbsp of additional coconut aminos.
+If you follow a strict Paleo diet the tablespoon of Worcestershire sauce may be swapped for a tablespoon of additional coconut aminos.

 For the marinade: